 CircuitPython APIs for non-CircuitPython versions of Python such as CPython on Linux and MicroPython.

-This repository contains a selection of packages mirroring the CircuitPython API on hosts running micropython.
-Working code exists to emulate the CircuitPython packages;
+This repository contains a selection of packages emulating the CircuitPython API for devices or hosts running CPython or MicroPython.
+Working code exists to emulate these CircuitPython packages:

 - board - breakout-specific pin identities

 - busio - hardware-driven interfaces for I2C, SPI, UART